LiavB2/ominicient-lavebear/_posts/2022-09-07-ApplabQuiz-outline.md

 |4|How Many Super Bowls have the LA Chargers Won?|1|2|5|4|
 |5|Total Score|Displays the total score they recieved on the quiz|NfL Logo|"Thanks For Playing!"|-|

+- I want the quiz to somehow display that the user got a question correct/incorrect
+- Answer choices to be images and not just words

 ---

 # Pre-Coding Thoughts and Ideas